GraniLuk/graniluk.github.io/_posts/2025-03-01-backtesting-rsi-strategy.md

 Key aspects of this implementation:
 - Uses daily closing prices
-- Employs RMA (Rolling Moving Average) for more accurate TradingView compatibility
+- Employs RMA for compatibility with TradingView.
 - Default period of 14 days
 - Handles edge cases where gains or losses are zero
 - Uses `ewm()` with `adjust=False` to calculate proper RMA